 Bloomfield is an uninhabited ghost town not far from Windsor, Connecticut.
 Access to the townsite must be on foot due to the road leading to the former town being closed and blocked off.
 Walking the path that follows a “Pavement Ending” sign will lead to an overgrown area that was once the town of Bloomfield.
 All that remains are the footpath and a guardrail.

 There are rumors of the headlights of a ghost car driving down the steep, winding, and dangerous road known as “Evil Knievel Road,” but the lights stop at the guard rail.
-The road was the site of many fatal car accidents during the time it was used.
+The road was the site of many fatal car accidents during its use.

-No records have been found yet, but it is easy to assume the dangers of the road and the number of lives lost while traveling to and from Bloomfield was one of the primary reasons for abandoning the town in search of a safer and easier accessed location.
+No records have been found yet, but it is easy to assume that the dangers of the road and the number of lives lost while traveling to and from Bloomfield were one of the primary reasons for abandoning the town in search of a safer and easier-accessible location.

 Cuties Island, Connecticut

-There is not much information available for Cuties Island.
-The uninhabited island was purchased in 1945 by Paul Hurlburt Smart.
+There is not much information available about Cuties Island.
+Paul Hurlburt Smart purchased the uninhabited island in 1945.
 In 1950, Smart finished building a cottage with a stone base and several stone fireplaces inside the house.

-Fishermen and campers would frequent the area even without permission.
-In 1959, Smart was on a trip that left the cottage vacant for several months, and unfortunately, it was burned down when he returned mysteriously.
+Fishermen and campers frequented the area even without permission.
+In 1959, Smart was on a trip that left the cottage vacant for several months, and unfortunately, it burned down when he mysteriously returned.
 A few years later, in 1965, Smart sold the island to Paul and Diane Daddona.

 Several of the stone fireplaces and the stone foundation remain on the property.
 To visit Cuties Island, departing by boat from Cove Island at Stamford is the quickest way to reach the destination.
 There is no land access to travel from the mainland.
 The south shore of Cuties Island is very rocky, leaving the north shore beach that faces the Connecticut mainland as the ideal place to land.